aussiearef/ShoeHubV2/README.md

 This repository belongs to an online course called **"Observability with Grafana, Prometheus and Loki"**.
 The code generates random data points for an imaginary company called ShoeHub.

-To access the metrics, run the application using the executable file provided under the **Releases** folder which is relevant to your operating system (i.e., ShoeHubV2.exe in Windows).
+To access the metrics, run the application using the executable file provided under the **Releases** folder relevant to your operating system (i.e., ShoeHubV2.exe in Windows).
+If you prefer to use the provided Docker container, follow the instructions below.

-The application includes a built-in web server, so once the application is run, you will see the address where you can see the metrics under __/metrics__ endpoint.
+The application includes a built-in web server, so once the application is run, you will see the address where you can see the metrics under __/__ endpoint.

 [![Example of where to find the host address and port](https://github.com/aussiearef/ShoeHubV2/blob/main/host-example.png?raw=true)](https://github.com/aussiearef/ShoeHubV2/blob/main/host-example.png?raw=true)

-In the above example, you must scrape HTTP://locahost:5000/metrics to see the metrics.
+In the above example, you must scrape HTTP://locahost:5000/ to see the metrics.

 Use the prometheus.yml file that is provided in the repository.
 It contains a scrape configuration that you can use in Prometheus: